 Are you a new parent with questions about…everything?
 The parent of a child with special needs?
 A teacher or a therapist looking for information and ideas for your classroom or the families you serve?
 If you love helping children reach their potential, then you’ll feel right at home here!

 Baby Bytes is my space to share the information and ideas I have acquired in my career as a pediatric occupational therapist, licensed massage therapist, infant massage instructor, and a nationally certified Happiest Baby on the Block educator.
 I have been working for over 20 years in pediatrics, and I treated adults and adolescents in physical rehab settings before I made the move to pediatrics.
 Kids are amazing!
 I love my work with children and their families.

 Being described as an “out-of-the-box” OTR by parents online and in person, I am known for my willingness to go beyond traditional approaches to treatment.
 I use a wide range of therapy approaches, rather than just an NDT or SI protocol.
-I use technology eagerly and I adapt toys and seating; whatever will advance a child’s independence and learning.
-Few occupational therapists use kineseotape, but I love to use K-tape, even for the youngest clients.
+I use technology eagerly, and I adapt toys and seating.
+I will use whatever will advance a child’s independence and learning.
+Very few occupational therapists use kineseotape, but I love to use K-tape, even for the youngest clients.
 I use sound-based treatments as well.
 There are so many ways that OT can impact a child’s ability to grow and learn.

 My strongest clinical interest is working with children that have complex neuromuscular and sensory processing issues.
 My greatest joy is the look on a child’s face when they achieve a skill that they (and everyone else!) thought was impossible!
-My secret weapons are my rock-solid faith in every child’s drive to grow and the depth of my experience in rehab, pediatrics and even psychiatry.
+My secret weapons are my rock-solid faith in every child’s drive to grow and the depth of my experience in rehab, pediatrics, and even psychiatry.
 Yes, OTs work in psychiatry, and it informs my work with children that have experienced medical trauma and their parent’s PTSD.

-When you subscribe to my blog, useful ideas and therapy strategies that aren’t discussed on the average website will drop into your inbox every week to help you and help the children you love.
+When you subscribe to my blog, useful ideas and therapy strategies that aren’t discussed on the average website will drop into your inbox every week to help you and to help the children you love.